Christmas Offensive

 The Christmas Offensive took place during the Second Italo-Ethiopian War.
 The Ethiopian offensive was more of a counteroffensive to an ever-slowing Italian offensive which started the war.
+Ethiopian victory at the Battle at Dembeguina Pass successfully pushed the Italians back and contributed to a "Black Period" of the war in Italy.
+However, the Ethiopian offensive was eventually stopped by the Italian use of superior weaponry, such was machine guns, heavy artillery, and chemical warfare agents.

 Background

-On the 3 October 1935, Italian General Emilio De Bono invaded Abyssinia.
+On 3 October 1935, Italian General Emilio De Bono invaded Abyssinia.
 De Bono's advance continued methodically, deliberately, and, to the consternation of Italian dictator Benito Mussolini, somewhat slowly.
 On the 8 November, the I Corps and the Eritrean Corps captured Makale.
 This proved to be the limit of how far the Italian invaders would progress under the command of De Bono.
 Increasing pressure from the rest of the world on Mussolini caused him to need quick victories, and he was not prepared to hear of obstacles or delays from De Bono.

-On the 16 November, De Bono was promoted to the rank of Marshal of Italy (Maresciallo d'Italia); however, in December he was replaced by Marshal Pietro Badoglio on the northern front because of the slow, cautious nature of De Bono's advance.
+On the 16 November, De Bono was promoted to the rank of Marshal of Italy (Maresciallo d'Italia); however, on 17 December he was replaced by Marshal Pietro Badoglio on the northern front because of the slow, cautious nature of De Bono's advance.